-If (for some reason), the motor power accidentally comes on without the throttle (or you turned it on, but now it won’t turn off), it is good to have a large “OFF” button that can be pushed-in to cut the power (a kill switch).
+If (for some reason), the motor power accidentally comes on without you applying the throttle (or you turned it on, but now it won’t turn off), it is good to have a large “OFF” button that can be pushed-in to cut the power (a kill switch).
 However, in the situation where that actually happens, a riders’ first instinct is usually to apply the brakes.

 An E-brake is just a regular bicycle brake handle, but…it adds a tiny magnet attached to the moving part of the handle, and then the mounted part of the brake has a magnetically-sensing switch in it (usually a Reed switch).
 When you move the magnet away from the sensor (by pulling the brake handle) a 5V signal is then sent to the controller to cut the power to the motor.
 These only need two wires to their connector, because it is not variable.
 The signal is only on or off.